 You can of course also split up the journey en route to either Dubrovnik or Split e.g. Dubrovnik to Korcula and then stay there for a night or two.

-You can book tickets online on the Kapetan Luka website – during peak season, this would be advisable.
+You can book tickets online on the Kapetan Luka website or using the search box below – during peak season, this would be advisable.

 The catamaran does also operate in October, although only three times a week.